 History: Established at the 223rd meeting, January 2014 in Washington, in response to a recommendation from the 2012 Workshop on Developing a Plan for Preserving Astronomy’s Archival Records sponsored by the Working Group on the Preservation of Astronomical Heritage.
 That Workshop identified a growing need for coordination and cooperation in the rapidly developing field of time-domain astronomy (TDA).

-Members: (1) an Executive Committee (EC) consisting of 10 AAS members appointed by the AAS Council.
+Members: (1) an Executive Committee (EC) consisting of 10 AAS members appointed by the AAS Board of Trustees.
 The EC will collectively have representation that covers, but is not restricted to, the following areas of time domain astronomy:

 - Current and planned TDA surveys, and their data analysis needs